RSIP-NJUPT/DPGUNet/README.md

 👀🚀📊✨
 ## 📘Step 2: Dataset
 ### 📄Dataset introduction
-- ✨**Rosenheim dataset**: The dataset is not publicly available.
+- 📊**Rosenheim dataset**: The dataset is not publicly available.

-- ✨**Munich dataset**: The dataset is publicly available.
+- 📊**Munich dataset**: The dataset is publicly available.
 In fact, Munich dataset is not called the Munich dataset, but is part of ***MSLCC dataset***.
 You can download the dataset from the website at [MSLCC Dataset](https://www.dlr.de/eoc/en/desktopdefault.aspx/tabid-12760/22294_read-51180/ "MSLCC Dataset").
 If you use this dataset or view the details of the dataset, please quote or refer to the article: "[Multisensor Earth Observation Image Classification Based on a Multimodal Latent Dirichlet Allocation Model]([10.1109/LGRS.2018.2794511](https://ieeexplore.ieee.org/document/8278834) "Multisensor Earth Observation Image Classification Based on a Multimodal Latent Dirichlet Allocation Model")", thank you.

-- ✨**AIR-PolSAR-Seg dataset**: The dataset is publicly available at [AIR-PolSAR-Seg Dataset](https://github.com/AICyberTeam/AIR-PolSAR-Seg "AIR-PolSAR-Seg Dataset").
+- 📊**AIR-PolSAR-Seg dataset**: The dataset is publicly available at [AIR-PolSAR-Seg Dataset](https://github.com/AICyberTeam/AIR-PolSAR-Seg "AIR-PolSAR-Seg Dataset").
 For more details on the dataset see [AIR-PolSAR-Seg: A Large-Scale Data Set for Terrain Segmentation in Complex-Scene PolSAR Images](https://ieeexplore.ieee.org/document/9765389/ "AIR-PolSAR-Seg: A Large-Scale Data Set for Terrain Segmentation in Complex-Scene PolSAR Images").

 ### 📄Preprocessing datasets
 👀 We take the Munich dataset as an example to illustrate the preprocessing process of the dataset.